Luteva-ssh/what_the_fork/README.md

 # What The Fork 🍴

-*Sometimes it's hard to keep up to date with changes made in forks* this tool may help.
+*Sometimes it's hard to keep up to date with changes made in forks*, this tool may help.

 A terminal tool that analyzes forks of a GitHub repository to extract and categorize changes like bugfixes, new features, and improvements.
 Discover what the community has been working on in repository forks!
 (Note: This project is vibe-coded!)